UNDERSTANDING CU PRICE

 Any CU price change that is less than your promo threshold will not notify you and will change the CU price automatically.
 If you want to be informed of more changes when approving your invoices, you may want to reduce the promo threshold percentage to increase the amount of changes that are flagged.

 In the screenshot below, you can see an item CU price change that was caught by the promo threshold.
-Notice you have the ability to keep the old CU price as well as accepting the new price.
-Keeping the old price will maintain the current CU price instead of updating to the pricing on the invoice.
+Notice you have the ability to keep the old CU price as well as accept the new price.
+Keeping the old price will maintain the current CU price instead of updating the pricing on the invoice.
 This may be useful for situations in which you received an item at a much lower price than normal (extra bottle for free, promotional consideration, etc.) to ensure that the valuation of your entire inventory for this item is not negatively affected.

 mceclip5.png